First day class

 Be Neutral, Not Accusatory

-- When problems arise, don’t ask, for example, ““Why did you take her LEGO minifigure?”
+When problems arise, don’t ask, for example, ““Why did you take her LEGO minifigure?”
 Instead, ask what happened, opening the way for students to tell their story.
 Follow up with questions such as “How do you think that made her feel?”
+Avoid yelling and raising your voice.

 Connect with Students